sinai-igh/admix_phewas/README.md

 Author: Sinead Cullina

 ##Pipeline Summary##
-Calculate global ancestry, phase data and subset, run local ancestry with GNOMIX, convert GNOMIX output to VCF files, compare local ancestry output to global ancestry proportions, filter samples and variants, calculate GRM, run SAIGE step 1 and step 2 for admixture mapping, admixture mapping results post processing, pre GWAS QC of genotype data, run SAIGE step 1 and step 2 for GWAS.
+This pipeline calculates global ancestry, phases genotype data and subsets samples, runs local ancestry with GNOMIX, converts GNOMIX output to VCF files, compares local ancestry output to global ancestry proportions, filters samples and variants, and runs SAIGE for admixture mapping and GWAS.
+It also includes some post-processing steps and result plotting.

-This pipeline is composed of a series of scripts.
-This document describes the order, input and output of each of these scripts to conduct an admixture pheWAS.
+The pipeline consists of a series of scripts and commands.
+Below is the order of operations, input, and output descriptions for each script used to conduct an admixture PheWAS.

-v
 ## Pipeline Map: ##
 #### 0.)
 Global ancestry inference  #####